markbattistella/BezelKit/README.md

 ## Things to note

-`BezelKit` **does not** currently support the affects from display zooming.
+`BezelKit` **does not** currently support the effects from display zooming.
 When the generator runs, it performs all extractions on the "Standard" zoom level of the device.

 If this was run on the "Zoomed" level, then the bezel radius would be different.
 However, since the physical device cannot change based on the zoom level, using "Standard" is the correct CGFloat number.

-There is also no way to automate zoom levels in `xcrun simctl` so it would have to be a manual inclusion, and at this point in time (unless raised via Issues) there is no really benefit for using the zoomed value for `_displayRoundedCorner`.
+There is also no way to automate zoom levels in `xcrun simctl` so it would have to be a manual inclusion, and at this point in time (unless raised via Issues) there is no real benefit for using the zoomed value for `_displayRoundedCorner`.

 ## Generating New Bezels